 - Trustees’ Trip to museums and sites in Italy following Trustees’ Week.
 This weekend excursion is led by the Academy’s President and key experts**

-- (NEW) Annual Chairman’s Circle dinner in the U.S. with a range of Rome Prize Fellows working in the arts and humanities
+- (NEW) Annual Chairman’s Council dinner in the US with a range of Rome Prize Fellows working in the arts and humanities